MACNICA-CLAVIS-NV/abandoned_object_detection/README.md

 Prerequisites
 -------------

-- NVIDIA Jetson with JetPack 4.5 and later
+- NVIDIA Jetson with JetPack 4.5 or later
 - USB camera

 Installation